bjornharrtell/presentations/septima/github/index.md

 ---

 # GitHub@Septima
+##### https://github.com/Septima (and some other places)

 ---

+# What is Git

+* A version control system that tracks versions of files
+* Made by Linus Torvalds (git means "unpleasant person") in 2005
+* Works well for text files for example source code
+* Works less well for binary files (but can handle them to some extent)
+* Distributed

+---

 # What is GitHub

-* Centralized git and associated project management
+* Centralized Git hosting, issue tracking and project management
-* Launched 2008 rapid growth from ~2010
+* Launched 2008 with rapid growth from ~2010 due to free tier and open source popularity
 * Bought by Microsoft in 2018 (yay!)
-* Takes one of the best things with Git (distributed versioning) and makes it centralized (yay!)

 ---

 # Why do we use GitHub?

-* Centralized versioned storage/management of (mostly) text and code
+* We need centralized Git hosting, issue tracking and project management
 * One of two places that we have blessed with proper backup of what we produce (the other one is Google Drive)
+* Provides versioned traceability of the work we do and allows documenting why specific work has been done
-* Simple issue tracking (aka. poor mans project management)
+* Issue tracking (aka. poor man's project management)
 * Project management ("larger" projects)

 ---